Congratulations 2026-2027 Board of Governors!

 The membership is liable under the laws of the State of North Dakota for organizational debts in the event the organization’s assets are insufficient to discharge liabilities.

 This organization will not conduct any business in the name of the United States Air Force installation or organization.
-Furthermore, official sponsorship of endorsement by Minot Air Force Base or by the United States Air Force or any of its activities may not be stated or implied.
+Furthermore, official sponsorship or endorsement by Minot Air Force Base or by the United States Air Force or any of its activities may not be stated or implied.

-This organization will not engage in any program that conflicts or competes with Services activities, NAFI, or the Army and Air Force Exchange Services.
+IAW DAFI 34-106 this organization will not engage in any program that conflicts or competes with Services activities, NAFI, or the Army and Air Force Exchange Services.

 This Constitution cannot be amended to omit a statement of the nature and purpose of the organization or to omit provisions for disposing of residual assets and liabilities when the organization is dissolved.